jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/oop-fundamentals-lesson/readme.md

   }
 }
 ```
-> Check: Ask the students what could happen if we made addTeacher or addStudent static.

 ## Guided Practice: Static vs Non-Static (5 mins)

 Have the students add a static member variable to the `StaticTest.java`, and print it to the console by accessing it as a static property.

-> Check: Were students able to successfully complete the task?

 <a name="ind-practice"></a>
 ## Independent Practice: Object Oriented Programming Fundamentals (10 minutes)

 Using the starting point of a Plane class in Plane.java, create at least two subclasses, create at least one static variable in one of the classes, and override the startEngine method in plane.
 You can pretend that methods such as turnPropellor() and igniteJetEngine() already exist.
 Make sure public and private keywords are included in the required places.
 Add any additional details you want if you have time.

-> Check: Were students able to create the desired deliverable(s)?
-Did it meet all necessary requirements / constraints?

 <a name="conclusion"></a>